joaocasr/quizJP/README.md

 ## About

-This program compares the input written by the user with the answer written in the text file from a certain japanese character.
+This program compares the input written by the user with the answer written in the txt file from a certain japanese character.
+The questions are generated randomly.

  ## Syncing a Forked Repository on github